-Myocardial ischemia occurs when blood flow to your heart is reduced, preventing it from receiving enough oxygen.
+Myocardial ischemia occurs when blood flow to your heart is reduced, preventing the heart muscle from receiving enough oxygen.
 The reduced blood flow is usually the result of a partial or complete blockage of your heart's arteries (coronary arteries).

-Myocardial ischemia, also called cardiac ischemia, can damage your heart muscle, reducing its ability to pump efficiently.
-A sudden, severe blockage of a coronary artery can lead to a heart attack.
+Myocardial ischemia, also called cardiac ischemia, reduces the heart muscle's ability to pump blood.
+A sudden, severe blockage of one of the heart's artery can lead to a heart attack.
 Myocardial ischemia might also cause serious abnormal heart rhythms.

 Making heart-healthy lifestyle choices is important in treating and preventing myocardial ischemia.

-Some people who have ischemia don't experience any signs or symptoms (silent ischemia).
+Some people who have myocardial ischemia don't have any signs or symptoms (silent ischemia).

-When signs and symptoms occur, the most common is chest pressure or pain, typically on the left side of the body (angina pectoris).
+When they do occur, the most common is chest pressure or pain, typically on the left side of the body (angina pectoris).
 Other signs and symptoms — which might be experienced more commonly by women, older people and people with diabetes — include:

 - Neck or jaw pain